SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-002.md

 Technology: SAP ERP
 Maturity Level: 1
 IPAC: Platform (P)
-Defender: Process
+Defender: Technology
 Prerequisite:
 ---

 ## Description

 Identifying and collecting security related activities is important for evidence collection following a security incident or event.
 The security audit log might contain sensitive data that needs to be stored and encrypted properly.

-Personal identifiable information can be found in certain security audit logs, make sure to follow any data protection regulations your organizations falls under when storing personal information.

 ## Implementation